James Farm Docent Program

 Interested in helping out with the 2021 Docent Program?
 Contact the Center’s Project Manager, Nivette Pérez-Pérez, at email@example.com and join the James Farm Docent Program mailing list.

 As the 2021 season approaches, additional information will be sent to all potential volunteers regarding assignments, scheduling, and other important details.
-Then, you will be able to participate in the survey training, sign up, and start docenting!

 - Docent Binder